lvl99/dimestoreshrink/README.md

-After I did that, some point later I read an article on [Motherboard](https://motherboard.vice.com/en_us/article/mg7g3y/how-to-make-a-not-racist-bot) about bots and thought it'd be interesting to experiment by porting Dimestore Shrink's generative parts into an (somewhat) interactive twitterbot, called Dr. Hugh Schtink.
+After I did that, some point later I read an article on [Motherboard](https://motherboard.vice.com/en_us/article/mg7g3y/how-to-make-a-not-racist-bot) about bots and thought it'd be interesting to experiment by porting Dimestore Shrink's generative parts into an (somewhat) interactive twitterbot, called Dr. Hugh Schtinck.

 I made this at some point in early/mid 2016, so the JS code is still in ES5.